 Put the two slices of cheese side by side, topped with the two slices of ham, on one half of the crêpe.
 When the eggs are fully cooked, fold the light side of the keto crêpe onto the side with the cheese and ham fillings.
 It’s all done when the cheese is fully melted.
 Slide it onto a plate, and enjoy!

-What is the best size pan for crêpes?
+The best size pan for crêpes

-To get the crêpe nice and thin, you need to let the eggs spread over a large area.
+To get the keto crêpe nice and thin, you need to let the eggs spread over a large area.
 I used a 30 cm (12 inch) non-stick skillet.

 If you don’t have a large skillet, use a different technique.
 It will take a bit longer, but the result is gonna be the same: you can make the recipe on a smaller pan, one half at a time: melt the butter and spread half of the egg mixture, sprinkle half of the shredded Parmigiano Reggiano or Grana Padano, and slide it off onto a plate when the cheese is melted.